Which is the smallest or quietest services?

 If we take "motorway services" to mean any service station that is signposted from a motorway (as we do), then Old Inns (on the M80) has little more than a petrol station.
 This means it is likely to be the smallest and the quietest.

 The problem is this wasn't intended to be a motorway service area, it just became one by a recent fluke of history.
-As a result, people tend to treat it more like A-road sites (which is what they were designed to be) - and A-roads have hundreds of tiny petrol stations!
+As a result, people tend to treat it more like A-road sites (which is what it was designed to be) - and A-roads have hundreds of tiny petrol stations!

 Of the motorway services that were always intended to be one, Severn View on the M48 has a tiny building and low trade, but is built on huge grounds.
 The winner is likely to be in Scotland: Kinross on the M90 is very quiet, and the building at Bothwell on the M74 is smaller but built on larger grounds.

-A special mention should be given to Cullompton, which is the smallest service area to be on a very busy motorway - the M5, and also to Pease Pottage which started out tiny but has become huge.
-Finally, Appleby Magna is signed from the M42 and is only marginally bigger than Old Inns - but the signs point out that Appleby Magna is not a motorway service area.
+Finally, Appleby Magna is signed from the M42 and is only marginally bigger than Old Inns - but those signs do say that Appleby Magna is not a motorway service area.

 See also: Biggest